Iván Erőd

 Iván Erőd (Erőd Iván [ˈɛrøːd ˈivaːn]; 2 January 1936 – 24 June 2019; sometimes spelled Eröd) was a Hungarian-Austrian composer and pianist.
 Educated in Budapest, he emigrated to Austria in 1956, where he studied at the Vienna Music Academy.
 He was successful as a pianist and composer of operas, chamber music and much more, with elements from serialism, Hungarian folk music and jazz.
-He first was a professor of music theory and composition at the University of Music in Graz (1967–1989), then a professor of composition at the Vienna Music Academy from 1989.
+He first was a professor of music theory and composition at the University of Music and Performing Arts Graz (1967–1989), then a professor of composition at the Vienna Music Academy from 1989.